GABCHIP/Chipelo_Sta215_final_Project/README.md

 Operationalization of Concepts:

 Popularity: Popularity was defined as a song's widespread appeal and operationalized using several measurable factors:

 Streams: Total Spotify streams, obtained directly from the platform.

 Album Sales: Certified digital sales from the RIAA.
-Standard physical sales data were used for 1990s songs without digital metrics.
+Standard physical sales data were used for 1990s songs without digital metrics.(refers to millions ex.
+Displayed as 2.4, means 2,400,000 certified units sold).

 Gender: A categorical variable with values from 1–9, classifying artist(s) by gender identity.
 Examples include 1 = women, 2 = men, 3 = nonbinary, etc.